 History & Role

-The AHA Central Office was created through a written Memorandum of Understanding between the American Hospital Association (AHA) and the National Center for Health Statistics (NCHS) in 1963 to:
+The AHA Central Office was created through a written Memorandum of Understanding between the American Hospital Association (AHA) and the Centers for Disease Control and Prevention (CDC) in 1963 to:

-- Serve as the U.S. clearinghouse for issues related to the use of ICD-9-CM
+- Serve as the U.S. clearinghouse for issues related to the use of ICD-10-CM and ICD-10-PCS (and previous use of ICD-9-CM)

-- Work with NCHS and the Centers for Medicare and Medicaid Services (CMS) to maintain the integrity of the classification system
+- Work with CDC and the Centers for Medicare and Medicaid Services (CMS) to maintain the integrity of the classification system

 - Recommend revisions and modifications to the current and future revisions of the ICD